formsandflows/PACo/Components/PACo_Panel_A.md

 | Text | The text. |

 ### cmp_Commands
-A panel command bar item has the following properties:
+A panel command has the following properties:

 | Property | Description |
 | :--- | :--- |